Skip to main content

 Tax-free cash

-Most schemes allow you to withdraw 25% of your fund tax-free from age 55 onwards.
+Most schemes allow you to withdraw 25% of your fund tax-free from age 55 (57 from April 2028).
 Subsequent withdrawals are subject to income tax.

 The size of your pension pot will depend on: